Walnux/ArrowDocuments/README.md

 Arrow itself is very small and can be preinstalled so the loading latency is small, further more, the [Arrow template and clone technology](/path/to/AtemplateClone) technology and [Arrow application sharing](/path/toAshareing) technology makes Arrow application loading latency approach native application loading.

-- **Arrow is very small**
-Arrow is the applicaton combined with single task kernel running on lightweight Virtual Machine, as mentioned above, it only contain the necessary binary segments which can be preinstalled or intalled ondemand and shared by all the users.
-At most situations the Virtual Machine with the single task kernel can also be shared by all the users.
-Besides, Arrow is desinged seperated from data and configuration. the only thing needs to ship is the configurations as well as the stateful data used to setup the environemnt or mirgration of the stateful applications.

 # Current statues and plan
 ## [Arrow 0.1 release](/path/to/0.1Release)

 Arrow 0.1 is released to prove the Arrow concept.
-And the main features below works.
+Blow features works.

 - Busybox, Python, Node, Kubernetes(Golang), Redis*, Nginx are proved to be running as Arrow
 - ASDK(Arrow System Development Kit) whcih is based on Alpine to build Arrow(attached mode) images